 Depending upon which program enrollees qualify for, their monthly Part B monthly premium — $170.10 in 2022 — can be paid for, as well as other out-of-pocket copays and coinsurance charges.
 Part B covers doctor visits, diagnostic tests and other outpatient services.
 People who qualify for one of the MSPs can also enroll in another program called Extra Help, which helps pay for Part D prescription drug plan premiums and copays.

-“These programs put money back in people’s pockets that can help them afford healthier foods, afford health care and really secure the essentials — which is what we’re about at the foundation,” says Nicole Heckman, AARP Foundation’s director of benefits access.
+“These programs put money back in people’s pockets that can help them afford healthier foods, afford health care and really secure the essentials — which is what we’re about at the foundation,” says Nicole Heckman, AARP Foundation’s vice president, Benefits Access Programs.

 In an effort to remove barriers to people’s ability to participate in the Medicare Savings Programs, AARP Foundation has started an outreach campaign and is funding local organizations like SC Thrive in an effort to make more people aware of the MSPs.
 The campaign has started in three states (Alabama, Mississippi and South Carolina), and the foundation hopes to expand it in the coming months.
 To find out if you qualify for these programs, call AARP Foundation at 855-510-2107 and you will be directed to a resource in your state that can answer questions and help you apply.
 Each state also has a State Health Insurance Assistance Program (SHIP) with counselors who can walk Medicare beneficiaries through the steps to apply for an MSP.